 Although endometriosis typically forms on the pelvic and abdominal organs, it can be found anywhere in the body.
 It progresses over time.
 Therefore, early intervention is key.
 Surgery is currently the only way to confirm a diagnosis of endometriosis.
 Unfortunately, it can take an average of 8 doctors across 10 years to receive a correct diagnosis.
 Many factors contribute to diagnostic delays: the idea that painful periods are normal; difficulty discussing periods with a doctor; societal stigma; variable symptoms; and misdiagnoses.
 Those with a close relative who suffered from endo are 7X more likely to have it.

-Endometriosis affects an estimated 1 in 10 women and girls of “reproductive age,” but this is not merely a reproductive disease.
+Endometriosis affects an estimated 1 in 10 people assigned female at birth of “reproductive age,” but this is not merely a reproductive disease.
 Symptoms of endometriosis may begin before puberty and persist through menopause.
 Endometriosis can be found in those without a uterus or ovaries.

 It has even been found in fetuses.

 Endometriosis places an economic toll on the United States of $119 Billion each year in lost wages, productivity, and health care costs.